We the Dogs

 5. Make sure you have a recent photo of your dog.
 Owners should ensure that they have a recent photo of their dog in case of any emergencies.
 Be sure to send a copy of the photo to local shelters as soon as possible if your pup gets loose.
 The photo should be a clear picture that shows the dog’s face and any distinguishing characteristics.

-If you have any questions about our tips, send us an email at email@example.com.
+We hope everyone enjoys a fun (and safe!)
+Independence Day!
+If you have any questions about our tips, send us an email at firstname.lastname@example.org.